7 Steps to Make your Webste HIPAA-Compliant

 - Disposal – Maybe.
 It depends on your implementation.
 Some web hosts and IT departments keep data backups indefinitely, and that is not “disposal.”

-- Transmission Encryption: PHI is always encrypted when transmitted over the internet.
-The first step is to ensure that you have a secure website (i.e., one protected by SSL and accessed via HTTPS://).
-Any page that collects or displays protected health information, logs users in, transmits authorization cookies, etc., must be protected by SSL.
+1. Transmission Encryption: The first step is to ensure that you have a secure website (i.e., one protected by SSL and accessed via HTTPS://).
+Any page that collects or displays protected health information, logs users in, or transmits authorization cookies must be protected by SSL.
 It should not be accessible insecurely (i.e., there should not be an alternate insecure version of the same page that people can access).
-SSL can meet HIPAA’s data transmission security requirement in terms of communications between the end-user and your website.
-However, your SSL configuration must be strong enough to prevent methods of encryption that are “too weak;” it is up to your web host to be sure that this is the case.
-(See: What level of SSL or TLS is Required by HIPAA?)
-Next, what if the end-user submits PHI collected on your website, and then your website transmits that data elsewhere or stores it?
-This process must also be HIPAA-compliant.
-We will discuss this below, as it is one of the hardest things to do and still be compliant.
+SSL meets HIPAA’s data transmission security requirement regarding communications between the end-user and your website.
+However, your SSL configuration must be strong enough to prevent methods of encryption that are “too weak,” and it is up to your web host to be sure that this is the case.

-- Storage Encryption: Data is encrypted if it is being stored or archived.
-It is up to your organization to determine if this is needed, though highly recommended.
-If storage encryption is necessary, you need to ensure that all collected and stored protected health information is encrypted and that it can only be accessed/decrypted by people with the appropriate keys.
+5. Storage Encryption: It is up to your organization to determine if storage encryption is needed, though it is highly recommended.
+If storage encryption is necessary, you must ensure that all collected and stored protected health information is encrypted and can only be accessed and decrypted by people with the appropriate keys.
 This makes backups secure, protects data from access by unauthorized people, and generally protects the data no matter what happens (unless your special keys are stolen).
-Storage encryption is essential in any scenario where the data may be backed up or placed in locations out of your control or where you may be sharing a web server with other customers of the same web host.
-Should something unfortunate happen and a server becomes compromised, your liability is significantly limited by having the data encrypted.

-- Disposal.
-Information can be permanently disposed of when needed.
-This sounds easy, but you have to consider all places where the data could be backed up and archived.
-You need to ensure that all of those backups will expire and disappear.
-Consider that every location that the information touches could be making backups and be saving copies of your data.
+6. Disposal: Ensure that information can be permanently disposed of when needed.
+This sounds easy, but you must consider every location where the data could be backed up and archived.
 It certainly helps if the data is encrypted in the backup, but if the backup is there and the keys to open the data exist, it is not really “disposed of.”
 You must determine how far you need to go to ensure data disposal is HIPAA-compliant.
-It is up to the folks managing your servers to ensure that the media (e.g., the hard drives) containing PHI are appropriately disposed of when you are no longer using them.
+Whoever manages your servers must ensure that hard drives containing PHI are appropriately disposed of when you are no longer using them.

+The point of creating a website is to provide information and to enable communication between patients and their providers.
 Many doctors and medical practices like to use online tools to collect patient information on their websites so that they can:

 - Sign up new patients